Every year the Association of Canadian

 paper presentation was called Eeyou

-Istchee Network – Working Towards our Ideal Community Network
+Istchee Network – Working Towards our Ideal Community Network.
+We discussed our MAP funded project to

 connect all the community museum and archive collections with MINISIS (collections